Tillerson says Trump looks forward to enhancing understanding with China

 Tillerson and Xi were meeting in Beijing's Great Hall of the People at the end of Tillerson's first visit to China after taking office last month.

+North Korea has conducted five nuclear tests and a series of missile launches, in defiance of U.N. sanctions, and is believed by experts and government officials to be working to develop nuclear-warhead missiles that could reach the United States.

+Washington wants China, the North's neighbour and main trading partner, to use its influence to rein in the weapons programmes.

-(Reporting by Michael Martina; Writing by Ben Blanchard; Editing by Raju Gopalakrishnan)
+(Reporting by Michael Martina and Yeganeh Torbati; Writing by Ben Blanchard; Editing by Raju Gopalakrishnan)

 - Reuters